abhoi/umass-website-template/research.md

 permalink: /research/
 ---

-A blog to hold work, thoughts, and experiments.
+A research page to hold work, thoughts, and experiments.
 Let's share.

 <ul class="listing">
 {% for post in site.posts %}